 This Belgian bank guide explains banking in Belgium for foreigners, from choosing a bank in Belgium and opening a Belgian bank account to getting a debit, visa or credit card in Belgium.

-Belgium is one of the major banking and financial centres on mainland Europe, with Belgian banks influencing the country’s position as a pioneer of the cashless society.
-Combined with Belgium’s multicultural nature, today there are many banks in Belgium offering specialised services to expats, including non-resident bank accounts, as well as online banks in Belgium.
+Belgium is one of the major banking and financial centers on mainland Europe, with Belgian banks influencing the country’s position as a pioneer of the cashless society.
+Combined with Belgium’s multicultural nature, today there are many banks in Belgium offering specialized services to expats, including non-resident bank accounts, as well as online banks in Belgium.

 - Currency in Belgium

 - How to open a Belgian bank account